rahulkj/rahulkj.github.io/_posts/2019-06-07-concourse-build-docker-images.markdown

+---
+layout: post
-Build and upload docker images using concourse
+title:  "Build and upload docker images using concourse"
+date:   2019-06-07 21:15:00 -0600
+categories: concourse docker
 ---

 Concourse is an amazing pipelining tool.
 Given the extensible nature of the tool, one can write a pipeline to execute anything.
 The fun never ends here.